canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Icons

-The `.p-icon--question` icon has been deprecated will be removed.
+The `.p-icon--question` icon has been removed.
 Please use the existing `.p-icon--help` icon instead.
-Corresponding mixins `vf-p-icon-question` and `vf-icon-question` will be removed as well.
-Please use `vf-p-icon-help` and `vf-icon-help` instead accordingly.
+Corresponding mixins `vf-p-icon-question` and `vf-icon-question` have also been removed.
+Please use `vf-p-icon-help` and `vf-icon-help`, respectively, instead.

-The `vf-p-icon-in-button` mixin is no longer necessary and will be removed.
+The `vf-p-icon-in-button` mixin is no longer necessary and has been removed.
 Any code that includes this mixin can be removed.

 ### Social icons

-We will be removing `.p-icon--canonical` and `.p-icon--ubuntu` from social icon set.
-This applies also to corresponding mixins: `vf-icon-canonical`, `vf-p-icon-canonical`, `vf-icon-ubuntu`, `vf-p-icon-ubuntu`.
+We have removed `.p-icon--canonical` and `.p-icon--ubuntu` from the social icon set, along with their corresponding mixins: `vf-icon-canonical`, `vf-p-icon-canonical`, `vf-icon-ubuntu`, `vf-p-icon-ubuntu`.

-Please use alternative icons from our social set or branded icon bespoke for the project.
+Please use alternative icons from our social set or a bespoke branded icon for your project.

 ## Inline images